astrojohannes/densegastoolbox2/README.md

 www.jpuschnig.com

 # Aim
-Calculate density and temperature from observed molecular emission lines, using radiative transfer models.
+Calculate density, temperature and line optical depths from observed molecular emission lines, using radiative transfer model grids.

 # Method
-Our models assume that the molecular emission lines emerge from a multi-density medium rather than from a single density alone.
-The density distribution is assumed to be log-normal or log-normal with a power-law tail.
+The Dense Gas Toolbox is based on the assumption that molecular emission lines emerge from a multi-density medium rather than from gas at a single density alone.
+The gas density distribution is described either by a log-normal distribution or by a log-normal distribution with an additional power-law tail.

-The parameters (density, temperature, width of density distribution and line optical depths) are inferred using Bayesian statistics, i.e. Markov chain Monte Carlo (MCMC).
+The physical parameters are inferred by comparing observed molecular line intensities and line ratios to pre-computed radiative transfer model grids.
+The inferred parameters include the mass-weighted mean density, gas temperature, the width of the density distribution, and, starting with version 2, the optical depths of the observed molecular lines.
+The parameter inference can be performed using Bayesian statistics, i.e. Markov chain Monte Carlo (MCMC).

 # Results
-Given an ascii table of observed molecular intensities [K km/s], the results (mass-weighted mean density, temperature, width of the density distribution and line optical depths) are saved in an output ascii file.
-Furthermore, diagnostic plots are created to assess the quality of the fit/derived parameters.
+Given an ASCII table of observed molecular intensities in units of K km/s, the Dense Gas Toolbox saves the inferred physical parameters to an output ASCII file.
+These include the mass-weighted mean density, gas temperature, width of the density distribution, and, for version 2 model grids, the line optical depths.
+Furthermore, diagnostic plots are created to assess the quality of the fit and the robustness of the derived parameters.

 ---